 - Identifying users when they sign into a website, allowing them to see a customised version and therefore eliminating the need to re-enter their log-in details.

-- Tracking use of the Trieste Group LLP t/a Habit Action and its limited company’s websites to better develop them in the future.
+- Tracking use of the Infinity House Group Ltd t/a Habit Action and its limited company’s websites to better develop them in the future.

 - To speed up searches

 Most browsers allow you to refuse to accept cookies; for example:

 - In Internet Explorer (version 10) you can block cookies using the cookie handling override settings available by clicking ‘Tools’, ‘Internet Options’, ‘Privacy’ and then ‘Advanced’;

 - In Firefox (version 24) you can block all cookies by clicking ‘Tools’, ‘Options’, ‘Privacy’, selecting ‘Use custom settings for history’ from the drop-down menu, and unticking ‘Accept cookies from sites’; and

 - In Chrome (version 29), you can block all cookies by accessing the ‘Customise and control’ menu, and clicking ‘Settings’, ‘Show advanced settings’ and ‘Content settings’, and then selecting ‘Block sites from setting any data’ under the ‘Cookies’ heading.

 Blocking all cookies will have a negative impact upon the usability of many websites.